Updated May 2026

 15. The Playbook: How Markets Solve This Problem

-Everything in this report—the payoff matrices, the comparable deals, the leverage analysis, the Raleigh precedent, the Seattle model—reduces to a simple insight: there is one right way to structure this deal, and it requires no guesswork, no political courage, and no faith in the other side's goodwill.
+Everything in this report reduces to a simple insight: there is one right way to structure this deal, and it requires no guesswork, no political courage, and no faith in the other side’s goodwill.
 The market does the work.

 Step 1: Let competitive bidding reveal the true price.